chizobachigbo/ChizobaChigbo/README.md

 <details>
  <summary><h3>Chizoba's Coding Journey</h3></summary>
    I started my coding journey as a self taught software developer.
-It was really hard and discouraging in the befgiing  but I stuck through it.
-Through various trial and error and constant self encouragement and motivation I was able to pull through the starting phase progress to project development.
-I strive everyday to improve my skill and be marketable within the Tech market.
+It was really hard and discouraging but I stuck through it.
+Through various trials, constant self encouragement and motivation I was able to overcome the starting phase and then progressed to project development.
+I strive everyday to improve my skill and update my knowledge of the Technology Industry.